 “There is no “I.” Just circuits.
 So, no there is no “I” perceiving anything.”

-Sorry to beat a dead horse (to be fair, I feel I’m only returning the favor), but I just want to clarify your thoughts: You obviously take EXTREME issue saying “I”, or anything of the sort.
+Sorry to beat a dead horse, but I just want to clarify your thoughts: You obviously take EXTREME issue saying “I”, or anything of the sort.
 I get that.
-Perfectly.
-Period.
-Crystal clear.
-Oh my god I understand that you don’t like it.
 But would you agree that there is something – some entity – doing some kind of perceiving, yes?

 - I’m not going to agree that there is a deterministic entity that perceives.
 Perception takes place in minds.
 We perceive through our eyes, but with our minds.
 Kepler “solved” the problem of perception by stopping before it got to the mind.
 See this article here.